biomaglab/biomaglab.github.io/content/en/authors/clara/_index.md

     url: 'https://www5.usp.br/'

 # Short bio (displayed in user profile at end of posts)
-bio: I'm an undergraduate student in Medical Physics and am engaged in a Scientific Initiation program at the University of São Paulo (USP).
+bio:  I have a degree in Biomedical Informatics and I’m now a Medical Physics student at the University of São Paulo (USP).
+I have participated in projects in the field of nuclear medicine and I am currently engaged in a research initiation project aimed at developing a dashboard that updates real-time information related to the control of Transcranial Magnetic Stimulation (TMS).

 interests:
+ - Programming
- - Electron Spin Resonance
+ - Biomagnetism

 education:
   courses:

     - course: Undergraduate in Medical Physics
       institution: University of São Paulo
-      year: 2024
+      year: 2028

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons